Civil Rights Attorneys in Walnut Creek

 - Failure to keep a suicide watch

-If you or a loved one was injured, or a loved one was killed, due to police misconduct or mistreatment while in jail, prison or any other law enforcement facility, contact Casper, Meadows, Schwartz & Cook.
-One of our skilled attorneys can advise you about your rights and your legal options.
+If you or a loved one was severely injured, or a loved one was killed due to police misconduct or mistreatment while in jail, prison, or any other law enforcement facility, contact our civil rights attorneys in Walnut Creek.
+One of our skilled team members can advise you about your rights and your legal options.

 Contact us today for a free case evaluation to learn more about your case!